isc-projects/kea/doc/sphinx/arm/ext-radius.rst

       is restricted to the access service.

-For example, to specify a single access server available on localhost that uses ``"xyz123"`` as a secret, and tell Kea to send three additional attributes (``User-Password``, ``Connect-Info``, and ``Configuration-Token``), the following snippet could be used:
+For example, to specify a single access server available on localhost that uses "xyz123" as a secret, and tell Kea to send three additional attributes (Password, Connect-Info, and Configuration-Token), the following snippet could be used:

 ::

-    {
    "parameters": {

-        // Other RADIUS parameters here
+       # Other RADIUS parameters here

        "access": {

-          // This starts the list of access servers "servers": [
+           # This starts the list of access servers
+           "servers": [
            {
-              // These are parameters for the first (and only) access server "name": "127.0.0.1",
+               # These are parameters for the first (and only) access server
+               "name": "127.0.0.1",
                "port": 1812,
                "secret": "xyz123"
            }
-          // Additional access servers could be specified here ],
+           # Additional access servers could be specified here
+           ],

-          // This defines a list of additional attributes Kea will send to each
+           # This defines a list of additional attributes Kea will send to each
-          // access server in Access-Request.
+           # access server in Access-Request.
            "attributes": [
            {
-              // This attribute is identified by name (must be present in the
+               # This attribute is identified by name (must be present in the
-              // dictionary) and has static value (i.e. the same value will be
+               # dictionary) and has static value (i.e. the same value will be
-              // sent to every server for every packet) "name": "User-Password",
+               # sent to every server for every packet)
+               "name": "Password",
                "data": "mysecretpassword"
            },
            {
-              // It is also possible to specify an attribute using its type,
+               # It is also possible to specify an attribute using its type,
-              // rather than a name.
+               # rather than a name.
 77 is Connect-Info.
 The value is specified
-              // using hex.
+               # using hex.
 Again, this is a static value.
 It will be sent the
-              // same for every packet and to every server.
+               # same for every packet and to every server.
                "type": 77,
                "raw": "65666a6a71"
            },
            {
-               // This example shows how an expression can be used to send dynamic
+               # This example shows how an expression can be used to send dynamic
-               // value.
+               # value.
 The expression (see Section 13) may take any value from
-               // the incoming packet or even its metadata (e.g. the interface
+               # the incoming packet or even its metadata (e.g. the interface
-               // it was received over from)
+               # it was received over from)
                "name": "Configuration-Token",
                "expr": "hexstring(pkt4.mac,':')"
            }
-          ] // End of attributes
+           ] # End of attributes
-        }, // End of access
+       }, # End of access

-        // Accounting parameters.
+       # Accounting parameters.
        "accounting": {
-          // This starts the list of accounting servers "servers": [
+           # This starts the list of accounting servers
+           "servers": [
            {
-              // These are parameters for the first (and only) accounting server "name": "127.0.0.1",
+               # These are parameters for the first (and only) accounting server
+               "name": "127.0.0.1",
                "port": 1813,
                "secret": "sekret"
            }
-            // Additional accounting servers could be specified here ]
+           # Additional accounting servers could be specified here
-        }
+           ]
        }

    }

 Customization is sometimes required for certain attributes by devices belonging to various vendors.
 This is a great way to leverage the expression evaluation